jeffreyclu/interactive-stacking/README.md

    ![Blocks Screenshot](https://raw.githubusercontent.com/jeffreyclu/interactive-stacking/master/README.assets/Screen%20Shot%202020-10-28%20at%202.31.00%20PM.png)

-10. Once the sheet is set up, click FIle -> Publish to the Web.
+10. Once the sheet is set up, click File -> Publish to the Web.
 Ensure that Entire Document and Web Page are selected and click Publish.

+11. Click File -> Share and then enable sharing for `Anyone with the link`.

-11. Open a new tab and login to the [Google Developer Console](https://console.developers.google.com/apis/dashboard).
+12. Open a new tab and login to the [Google Developer Console](https://console.developers.google.com/apis/dashboard).

-12. In the console, create a New Project and name it `interactive-stacking`.
+13. In the console, create a New Project and name it `interactive-stacking`.

-13. Once the project is created, click Credentials on the side bar.
+14. Once the project is created, click Credentials on the side bar.
 Near the top of the screen click Create Credentials and select API Key.
 Copy the API Key and Click Close for now.

+15. Near the top click `ENABLE APIS AND SERVICES`.
+Search for `Google Sheets API` and then enable the service.
+Once it's enabled, go back to the main dashboard.

-14. In VS Code, create a new file called `.env` in the `interactive-stacking`folder.
+16. In VS Code, create a new file called `.env` in the `interactive-stacking`folder.
 This environment file will hold the links to your Google Sheet as well as your Google Developer API Key.
 For security purposes, the spreadhseet links or API Key will never be published to github as long as the `.env` file is included in the `.gitignore` folder.

-15. Copy and paste the following into the `.env` file:
+17. Copy and paste the following into the `.env` file:

       ```
       REACT_APP_LEVELS_LINK=https://sheets.googleapis.com/v4/spreadsheets/[your-google-sheet-id]/values/Levels?key=[your-google-developer-API-key]